Logo

 Research Interests

-Debt Management, International Political Economy, and Governance
+Keywords: Strategic Management, Global Strategy, International Business, International Political Economy, Debt Management, and Technology Governance

 Working Papers